|

 episodes of the various ST TV series.

-During the above battle between the Nero and monster dog, we
+During the above battle between Nero and the monster dog, we

-Star Trek movie).
+Vengeance of Nero"]).
 Throughout the rest of the

 mini-series the scars from the tooth marks of the monster